radical-collaboration/PaleoSTeHM/README.md

 ## Google Colab Install

-The following are instructions on how to run PaleoSTeHM tutorials through Google Colab.
-One must have a google drive account to use PaleoSTeHM in this configuration.
+The following are instructions on how to run PaleoSTeHM tutorials through Google Colab (https://colab.research.google.com/).
+One must have a Google account and access to Google Drive to use PaleoSTeHM in this configuration.

-1. Navigate to Google Colab (https://colab.research.google.com/)

-2. Select "+ New Notebook" when prompted
+1. Navigate to Google Colab and select "+ New Notebook" when prompted.

-3. In the new notebook copy and paste the following into cell
+2. In the new notebook copy and paste the following into cell.

 ```
 from google.colab import drive